AnkitPatanaik/HeapInterview/README.md

 # Heap TakeHome Project
 August 2, 2021

+### SDK
+- The SDK was built trying to follow a clean architecture, similar to MVVM.

+logEvent(application: Application, location: String, action: String)
+- Use this function to track an action in a particular location in the code i.e. logEvent(applicationContext, "MyActivity", "button pressed")

+uploadEvents(application: Application)
+- Use this function when you want to upload your events to the backend service. i.e. uploadEvents(applicationContext)

 ### Usage
 - The core of my SDK is to log events via the SDK object, and then store them in a Room DB.
 The user then has the choice to upload them on demand (I decided to just have it on a button).
 This could be